lkesteloot/unsong/unsong.md

 ## [TODO Chapter 8: ]Laughing To Scorn Thy Laws And Terrors

 [blockquote]
-Love is the law, but it is poorly enforced.<br/>
+Love is the law, but it is poorly enforced.

-[i]— Reverend Raymond Stevens, “Singers In The Hands Of An Angry God”[/i]
+   -[i]— Reverend Raymond Stevens, “Singers In The Hands Of An Angry God”[/i] [/blockquote]

-[/blockquote]

    -March 20, 2001